intel/intel-extension-for-tensorflow/docs/guide/INT8_quantization.md

 ## Usage
-oneDNN Graph optimization pass is enabled on INT8 quantization by default on CPU.
+oneDNN Graph optimization pass is enabled on INT8 quantization by default on GPU and CPU.

 For better performance in INT8 models execution, TF grappler constant folding optimization must be disabled by the following environment variable setting.